-THP 460 Playwright's Workshop.
+THP 460 Advanced Playwriting.
 (3)

-Practice and study of creating characters, dialogue, scenes, plays, and monologues for the stage.
+Practice and study of creating characters, dialogue, scenes, plays, and monologues for the stage, culminating in a full-length script.
 May be repeated for credit.
 Studio, lecture.
-Prerequisite: written instructor approval.
+Prerequisite: instructor

 THP 461 Scripts in Progress.
 (3)